 1.A chance to explore different tastes of Indian food.
-All the foodies out there can cheerfully lift their hands up because India is a heaven for exploring and trying and tasting and eating and eating non stop again.
-Endless names on the menus that you can’t even pronounce, freshly cooked meals fully packed with veggies, million different types of curries, soft and chewy Indian breads, sweet and sticky desserts, and the flavours that will literally take you out of this world.
-From street food trucks, to small diners and high class restaurants – everything is perfect.
+All the foodies out there can cheerfully lift their hands up because India is heaven for exploring and trying and tasting and eating and eating nonstop again.
+Endless names on the menus that you can’t even pronounce, freshly cooked meals fully packed with veggies, million different types of curries, soft and chewy Indian bread, sweet and sticky desserts, and the flavours that will literally take you out of this world.
+From street food trucks to small diners and high-class restaurants – everything is perfect.

 5. Teaches you to be more patient and kind.
 Travelling in India will be challenging.
 You will have to deal with delayed trains and buses, traffic jams, you will get lost because people will give you the wrong directions and I am sure you will have Delhi belly.
 That’s just a few examples what could happen while you’re there.
 But this is going to be a chance for you to loosen up a little bit.
 Instead of taking it too serious you will learn how to be more patient, more kind to yourself and others and finally take it the way it comes to you no matter what.

-6. A chance to get lost in the diversity of landscape.
-From the big modern cities to remote rural villages, from the golden sand beaches to snow covered mountains, from evergreen forests to endless hot deserts, from loud and busy streets to tranquil plantations.
+6. A chance to get lost in the diversity of the landscape.
+From the big modern cities to remote rural villages, from the golden sand beaches to snow-covered mountains, from evergreen forests to endless hot deserts, from loud and busy streets to tranquil plantations.
 Travelling from one place to another, the scenery might change a few times, and travelling from North to South feels like visiting different countries.
-India has everything what travellers are looking for – hot and cold, high and low, wet and dry.
+India has everything that travellers are looking for – hot and cold, high and low, wet and dry.
 Why would one ever want to leave this place?

 10. Opens your mind.
 There is a significant difference between Western society and what you can find here in India.
 People live differently, has different values, different thoughts, different understanding about the world.
 And it is beautiful.
 You will see cows on the streets, you will try eating with your hands, you will face the reality that you never thought of.
 But experiencing all of it and letting it be the way it is open the parts that you didn’t know existing.
 And you will be ok with that.